During a job interview, your interviewer might ask a question like, "How do you evaluate success?" or "How do you define

 How you define success will be based entirely on your own values, career ambitions, and life experience.
 Although you should be honest in your answer, it’s also a savvy strategy to try to show how your perspective on success aligns with the employer’s needs and would make you a productive employee at their organization.

 I define success in different ways.
 At work, it is meeting the goals set by my supervisors and my fellow workers.
 It is my understanding, from talking to a few of your other employees, that the GGR company is recognized not only for rewarding success but also for giving employees opportunities to grow.
 After work, I enjoy playing softball, so success on the field is catching a pop fly to win the game.

-Why It Works: This answer shows how the candidate is goal-oriented and also demonstrates that he has done his homework to find out whether goal achievement is valued by the employer he’s interviewing with.
-By using the softball example from his off-hours life, he also shows that he enjoys competition within a team environment.
+Why It Works: This answer shows how the candidate is goal-oriented and also demonstrates that they have done their homework to find out whether goal achievement is valued by the employer they are interviewing with.
+By using the softball example from their off-hours life, they also show that he enjoys competition within a team environment.

 For me, success is about doing my job well.
 I want to be recognized as someone who always does her best and tries her hardest to achieve her goals.

-Why It Works: This candidate demonstrates in her answer that she takes ownership of her job responsibilities and is goal-oriented.
+Why It Works: This candidate demonstrates that they take ownership of their job responsibilities and are goal-oriented.
 It is a simple yet sincere response that, when said using the proper tone of voice and good eye contact, would work well to persuade an interviewer that the candidate has a strong work ethic.

 I evaluate success based not only on my work but also on the work of my team.
 In order for me to be considered successful, the team needs to achieve both our individual and our team goals.

 Why It Works: Many employers want to hire personnel who thrive in team-based work settings.
-This candidate showcases his dedication to effective teamwork in his answer, proving that he is as committed to collective accomplishment as he is to individual success.
+This candidate showcases their dedication to effective teamwork in their answer, proving that they are as committed to collective accomplishment as they are to individual success.